Winter Sewer Tips to Avoid Home Damage

 Winter Tips to Avoid a Sewer Line Backup

 • Clear snow from atop your sewer vents.
-Piled snow can create a vent blockage, which can cause sewer gases to release in your home.
+Piled snow can create a vent blockage, which can cause sewer gases to be released into your home.

-• Add water to drains.
-Sewer gas entering the home can also be avoided by added water to the the trap of less used drains or basement floor drains.
+• Add water to the drains.
+Sewer gas entering the home can also be avoided by adding water to the trap of less used drains or basement floor drains.

 • Keep the sewer vent from freezing.
 Install additional insulation or work with a professional to install a heating element in the attic to keep your sewer vent thawed.